strongly-labs/strong-js/README.md

 ## Github workflows

-Strongly projects come with pre-configured workflows for testing and deployment automation that can:
+Strong-js projects come with pre-configured workflows for testing and deployment automation that can:

 1. Run both web and mobile End to End tests as github actions.
 2. Deploy the mobile app to Android and iOS stores using fastlane.